 The Administrative Offices are located at 1501 Pacific Avenue, Suite 202, Tacoma, WA 98402.

-At the Children's Museum of Tacoma, our mission is to celebrate the power of play in the lifelong journey of learning.
+At the Children's Museum of Tacoma, our mission is to honor children and champion play. to celebrate the power of play in the lifelong journey of learning.
+Everything we do begins with our image of the child.
+We believe children are compassionate, capable, inquisitive, creative, valuable, contributing and dreamers.
 Our vision is to be a leader in our community in using play to learn, to grow, and to thrive.

 Learn a little more about the work the Children's Museum of Tacoma is doing in our community.